israelpereira55/VRPTW/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The Vehicle Routing Problem (VRP) is a known combinatorial problem for it's difficult (NP-hard).
-On this project, we seek to solve the  Vehicle Routing Problem with Time Windows (VRPTW) which is harder!.
+On this project, we seek to solve the Vehicle Routing Problem with Time Windows (VRPTW).